 Conclusion Interview Statements

-Wei Zhou: This cell-free system is not only easy to manipulate and highly scalable but can also be used to produce membrane proteins that are difficult to express using other methods [1].
+Wei Zhou: This cell-free system is not only easy to manipulate and highly scalable.
+It can also be used to produce membrane proteins that are difficult to express using other methods [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (Step 5.3., 5.7.)